Bodera/learnPath_Rust/Rust-lang-docs/README.md

     }
 ```

 Notice that the code avove is doing exactly what we told it to do: ask for another guess forever!
-It doesn’t seem like the user can quit!
+It doesn’t seem like the user can quit.

 The user could always interrupt the program by using the keyboard shortcut `Ctrl`+`C`.
 But there’s another way to escape this insatiable monster, if the user enters a non-number answer, the program will crash.